pconwell/edgerouter/README.md

 That's all that's needed to back your config up to github.
 From here you have a few options, but the most automated way is to run the script each time you save a configuration using the CLI (not sure how/if this would work through the GUI).

-You just need to edit /etc/bash_completion.d/vyatta-cfg.
+You just need to edit `/etc/bash_completion.d/vyatta-cfg` using sudo.
 About 20% down the file you will see `save ()` and something like

      save ()
      {